I Still...

 "I Still..." is a song from American vocal group Backstreet Boys' fifth studio album, Never Gone (2005).
 It was released as the third and final single from the album outside the United States on November 25, 2005.
-The single reached the top 40 in Australia and Greece.
+The single reached the top 40 in Australia, Greece, and Sweden.
 This was the last single the band released with Kevin Richardson until 2012.

 Music video

 The music video depicts the group in a dark urban setting.
-Each member is filmed in his own setting: Kevin Richardson in a bar, Howie Dorough in a cab, Nick Carter at a bus stop, Brian Littrell on the street and AJ McLean in an alley.
+Each member is filmed in their setting: Kevin Richardson in a bar, Howie Dorough in a cab, Nick Carter at a bus stop, Brian Littrell on the street, and AJ McLean in an alley.
 The video was directed by Matt McDermitt, whom The Boston Globe reported to be only 19 years old at the time of filming.
-The music video is noted for its use of slow-motion technique.
+The music video is noted for using slow-motion technique.
+There are two versions of the music video for the song. the second is the rough cut.